CICA Compensation Claims

 As an example of what our lawyers specialising in CICA claims can achieve, by reopening a client’s case we managed to have their compensation award increased from £7,500 to more than £180,000.
 We also recovered compensation for a rape victim whose application was initially rejected by the CICA because it was made too late.

-The criminal injuries compensation scheme is a complicated one and our solicitors will be able to guide your CICA claim through the complex maze of regulations.
+The criminal injuries compensation scheme is a complicated one, and our solicitors will be able to guide your CICA claim through the complex maze of regulations.

-- For criminal injuries compensation to be payable the incident must have been reported to the police as soon as reasonably practicable.
+• For criminal injuries compensation to be payable the incident must have been reported to the police as soon as reasonably practicable.

-- The application must be made within two years of the incident; unless you are under 18 or there are good reasons for delay, such as in the case of sexual abuse or assault
+• The application must be made within two years of the incident; unless you are under 18, or there are good reasons for delay – such as in the case of sexual abuse or assault.

-- The maximum award is £500,000
+• The maximum compensation award is £500,000.

-- Payments for injuries are made in accordance with a tariff and include both physical and mental injuries
+• Payments for injuries are made in accordance with a tariff, and include both physical and mental injuries.

-- Payments can also be made for:
+• Payments can also be made for:

 i) Loss of earnings